ritchieng/deep-learning-wizard/docs/language_model/containers/hpc_containers_apptainer.md

 !!! info  "Model Choice"

     This runs a Mistral model as an example.
 You can run any other models by swapping out `mistral` reference above to any models on [Ollama's library](https://ollama.com/library).

+#### Ollama (Gemma) Workloads

+- Go into container folder: `cd ./containers/gpu/ollama`
+  - Run 1st session `apptainer shell --nv --nvccli apptainer_container_0.1.sif`
+    - `ollama serve`
+  - Run 2nd session (another window) `apptainer shell --nv --nvccli apptainer.1.sif`
+    - `ollama run gemma:7b` or `ollama run gemma:2b`
+    - You can now communicate with gemma model in your bash, or any other model you can pull on [ollama website](https://ollama.com/)

+!!! info  "Model Choice"

+    This runs a Gemma 2b or 7b model as an example.
+You can run any other models by swapping out `gemma` reference above to any models on [Ollama's library](https://ollama.com/library).

 #### LLamaindex workloads